Knsgf/Derail_Valley_electric_concept/README.md

 The catenary has no hitboxes to both help with performance and permit players to throw switches obscured by poles via radio.

-Unit B has no windows, doors or working lights, excluding those in the machinery room.
-The walk mesh is also not yet set, making it possible to clip through the walls, and most handles have no sound.
+Unit B has no window glass nor doors.
+The walk mesh is also not yet set, making it possible to clip through the walls.

 There are interior pop-ins when crossing units.